Muraad/PetaJson/readme.md

 In a portable class library System.Reflection.Emit is not availabe.
 Also reflection works in a different way.
 Often `TypeInfo` instead of `Type` have to be used and some functions are implemented different.
+Further System.Diagnostics.Debug.WriteLine is used instead of non-portable Console.WriteLine when needed.

 If `PETAJSON_PORTABLE` is defined, `PETAJSON_NO_DYNAMIC`, `PETAJSON_NO_EMIT` and `PETAJSON_NO_DATACONTRACT` have to be defined to.